ivangeorgiew/ropework/README.md

 * `isNodeJS`
   * type: `boolean`
   * definition: Tells if in Node.js environment or not

+* `FriendlyError`
+  * type: `constructor`
+  * definition: Constructor that extends `Error`.
+Use it in functions created with `createData` to signify that the error was thrown intentionally and that the message is user friendly

 * `stringifyAll`
   * type: `data` -> `stringified and parsed data`